lukensmall/pkg_ping/README.md

 If you need to run version 5.8, when pledge() didn't exist, put at the top: #define pledge(x,y) 0

-It doesn't have DNS caching, so for the best results, run it twice.
+It doesn't have DNS caching, so for the best results: run it twice.

 It uses a few commandline options: